-I was born and raised in the heart of Canada’s rural tobacco country in Haldimand-Norfolk County in southern Ontario.
+I was born and raised in the heart of Canada’s rural tobacco country in Norfolk County in southern Ontario.
 My undergraduate studies were in Psychology (with a minor in Biology) at McMaster University in Hamilton, Ontario.
 My graduate studies were in Psychology at the University of Lethbridge in Lethbridge, Alberta.
 I defended my doctoral dissertation with great distinction in December 2010, and was formally awarded my Ph.D. in May 2011.
 I received the Governor General’s Academic Gold Medal for my doctoral work (one of the highest academic honours in Canada).

-Outside of the ivory tower, I spend time socializing with my wife and friends with classic cocktails, a very large collection of European-style strategy board games, and great music.
-I am also a (fairly accomplished) drummer.
+Outside of the ivory tower, I spend time socializing with my wife and friends with classic cocktails, a very large collection of European-style strategy board games, and music.
+I am also a (marginally accomplished) drummer.
 I have been a member of several different bands over the last few years, playing funk/dance, psychedelic rock, and alternative/folk music at various live shows.
 I recorded an album with my grad-school era alternative/folk/pop band, The Record Holder, which is available on iTunes and Spotify.